zagrebmukerjee/ZagrebClassNotes/Math Notes/Linear Algebra/Linear Algebra Strang/Strang 2. Elimination.md

 # [[Strang 2.
 Elimination]]

-- How to solve systems of equations?
+How to solve systems of equations?
 Turn it into an augmented matrix and eliminate.

-- Want to do elementary row operations until you have an upper-triangular matrix.
-Then can 'back-substitute'
+Want to do elementary row operations until you have an upper-triangular matrix.
+Then can 'back-substitute'.
+Elementary row operations:
+- Add $c$ times a row to another row
+- Switch rows

 Recall ex. from last lecture: